-Understanding Arthritis From the First and Leading Rheumatologists in the Ft.
+Understanding Arthritis From the First Rheumatologists in the Ft.
 Lauderdale Area

 Arthritis is inflammation of the joints that causes pain and stiffness.
 There are two particularly common forms of arthritis called osteoarthritis and Rheumatoid Arthritis.
 With osteoarthritis, the inflammation comes from wear and tear and worsens over time.
 With Rheumatoid Arthritis on the other hand, the inflammation comes from an autoimmune disorder that attacks tissues around the joints.
 There are also other, less common forms of arthritis.
 These are caused by underlying diseases like lupus or psoriasis, infections, or the buildup of uric acid crystals.